 When you are getting married, there are lots of factors to consider.
 Whether or not you choose to include a church wedding is one of those factors.
 If someone outside Crossroads is to perform the wedding ceremony, only part of this information will apply to you.
 We are not a wedding planner, but will try to connect you with people who can help meet your needs.
 Weddings are predominately a service we provide to those who consider Crossroads their church home.
 Here’s a step-by-step guide to preparing for your church wedding.

 Your first point of contact in Crossroads will be an intake appointment.
 This will give us the opportunity to get to know you and for you to ask questions about getting married at Crossroads.
-To arrange this, you can contact firstname.lastname@example.org.
+To arrange this, please contact us at email@example.com.

 Choose a Speaker